Skip to product information

 The Producer

-Among the varietals, we selected the H3, a hybrid of Caturra and an Ethiopian cultivar first planted in 2015.
-Although somewhat vulnerable to rust, this varietal has been maintained on the farm due to its outstanding cup quality.
+Among the varietals grown, we selected a H3, a hybrid of Caturra and an Ethiopian cultivar first planted in 2015.
+Although somewhat vulnerable to rust, it has been carefully maintained on the farm for its consistently outstanding cup quality.

 • Production Data